yyang-pplus/yyang-pplus.github.io/_posts/2018-05-11-the-second-system-effect-challenged.md

 {% include second-system-effect-navigation.html %}

-# The Failed First Project
+# The failed first project

 As I have already mentioned briefly in [my previous post]({{page.previous.previous.url}}), "spare and clean" doesn't necessarily means success.
 Projects fail, and most of them do fail, for different reasons.
 For example, one project may fail because it runs out of time or budget, or both, regardless how "spare and clean" the design is.[<sup>\[2\]</sup>](#the-reference)

 As my personal experience, my first project was totally a failure.
 I was working on a complex system.
 It is true that I was desperate to show my capability, so I wanted my design to be perfect.
 I come up with one design, which I thought was "spare and clean", and went to the design review with it.
 The review went well.
 The reviewers said good things about my design and added a few comments for improvement.
 While addressing those comments after the meeting, I learned more about the system, and I caught the light of a totally different but better, at least I thought, design.
 I chose to abandon the original design and started to work on the new one.
 Then things start to repeat in this way: design review, improvement, new design, design review again.
 And this pattern repeated a couple times until I settled with the final one.
 Of course, my final design is still "spare and clean", but guess what, I missed the original due day, and the whole projects had to be delayed.

-# The Obvious Solution
+# The obvious solution

 Again, my point is that a "spare and clean" design doesn't mean the success of the project, it even doesn't means everything for a design itself.
 By everything I mean all the things that characterize a good design.
 If it is, then there exists an obvious solution to the second-system effect.
 Before I talk about my solution, let's first review Dr. Brooks' solution, mentioned in his article[<sup>\[1\]</sup>](#the-reference).